7 Family Activities to Enjoy in the Autumn & Winter

 Heading to a museum together is a great activity that will allow them to explore new ideas, cultures, or experiences.
 It’s great for their education, while also being lots of fun at the same time and of course, it’s a great excuse to get out of the rain.

-No matter where you live, you’re sure to have some fantastic museums nearby that are suitable for children.
+No matter where you live, you’re sure to have some fantastic museums nearby that are suitable for children and autumn family activities.

 Collecting conkers is something that children have been doing for generations and it’s a lovely thing to do with yours to teach them about the things you enjoyed doing when you were little.
 There’s also plenty to learn, such as how to know when conkers are ready to collect.